© Luis A. Marrero, Boston Institute for Meaningful Purpose, January 14, 2021. Updated April 30, 2021

 “Logoteleology encourages people to replace prejudices and assumptions with truth and reality.”

 It is also essential to realize that meaning disharmony is not only an intra-psychic phenomenon; it is also an interpersonal phenomenon that can either bring us together or tear us apart.
 When meanings collide amongst individuals or groups of people, the consequences can be harmful.
-We encourage our readers to join us in increasing meaningful meaning-accuracy and meaning-harmony.
+We encourage our readers to join us in increasing meaningful meaning-accuracy and social meaning-harmony.

 Logoteleology too encourages people to replace prejudices and assumptions with truth and reality.